-What we know about the dairy herds in the US infected with bird flu
+What we know about the dairy herds in the US infected with HPAI H5N1

-New Zealand has never had a case of high pathogenicity avian influenza (HPAI), a type of avian influenza (bird flu) that affects domestic and wild birds.
+New Zealand has never had a case of the H5N1 strain high pathogenicity avian influenza (HPAI), a type of avian influenza (bird flu) that affects domestic and wild birds.

 While HPAI is not a cattle disease, the H5N1 strain of the virus has been detected in a number of dairy herds in the United States.
 This is the only known transmission (referred to as 'spillover') to cows worldwide.
 Information from the American Veterinary Medical Association is that most cattle recover in 2 to 3 weeks with supportive care.